kennethdsheridan/commandant-rs/README.md

 Hello everyone,

-This is OneForAll, a groundbreaking toolkit I've developed to enhance the backend hardware engineering performance experience.
-OneForAll is an enterprise-ready platform, offering a comprehensive suite for backend infrastructure management, specializing in AI and database infrastructure use cases.
-It's particularly beneficial for hardware engineering, hardware reliability engineering, and capacity management.
+Introducing OneForAll, an innovative toolkit designed to revolutionize backend hardware engineering performance.
+This enterprise-grade platform is adept at managing backend infrastructure, with a focus on AI and database infrastructure use cases, making it essential for hardware engineering, hardware reliability engineering, and capacity management.

 ## Useful Enterprise Features

-OneForAll encompasses a range of features aimed at ensuring peak efficiency and security for backend infrastructure:
+OneForAll offers a comprehensive suite of features for backend infrastructure, ensuring peak efficiency and security:

-- **Comprehensive Testing Suite**: Includes NIC Stress Testing, Memory Testing, Storage Performance Testing, GPU & CPU Testing, and NVMe Testing.
+- **Comprehensive Testing Suite**: Encompasses NIC Stress Testing, Memory Testing, Storage Performance Testing, GPU & CPU Testing, and NVMe Testing.
-- **Specialization in AI and Database Infrastructure**: Tailored to the unique requirements of intelligent services and database systems.
-- **Scalable Integration and Benchmarking**: Excelling in integrating and benchmarking complex infrastructures, particularly for large-scale, mission-critical enterprise systems.
-Concurrent evaluations can be performed against an entire rack of assets at super low latency.
+- **Integration with Open-Source Tools**: Incorporates respected tools like iperf3, stress-ng, and FIO, wrapped in comprehensive layers for seamless functionality.
+- **Diagnostics and Performance Insights**: Provides detailed diagnostic information from the system during tests, enhancing understanding and decision-making.
+- **Unmatched Runtime Performance**: Ensures high efficiency and low latency in operations, crucial for enterprise applications.

 ## Simplifying Hardware Validation

-OneForAll simplifies the performance validation of various hardware configurations and measures performance without the need for specialized training or external input from an engineer.
-This makes it an invaluable tool for:
+OneForAll streamlines performance validation across various hardware configurations, offering ease of use without needing specialized training.
+It serves key roles in:

-- **Hardware Engineering**: Streamlining the process of hardware performance evaluation.
+- **Hardware Engineering**: Enhancing the process of hardware performance evaluation.
-- **Hardware Reliability Engineering**: Ensuring the longevity and reliability of hardware components.
+- **Hardware Reliability Engineering**: Boosting hardware component longevity and reliability.
-- **Capacity Management**: Optimizing the utilization and performance of hardware resources.
+- **Capacity Management**: Maximizing hardware resource utilization and performance.

 ### Future Features

-- **Technology Service Record**: Future releases will include a feature to "grade" your system against its performance when fresh out of the box, allowing you to track usage degradation over time.
+- **Technology Service Record**: A forthcoming feature to compare current system performance with its initial state.
-- **In-browser Reporting via WebAssembly (WASM)**: Access your system's service record right from your web browser, with realtime updates.
+- **In-browser Reporting via WebAssembly (WASM)**: Real-time system performance updates accessible directly from your browser.

 ## Advanced Architectural Design: Embracing Ports and Adapters

-OneForAll is architected using the Ports and Adapters pattern, also known as Hexagonal Architecture, a design choice that elevates its capability to a sophisticated level.
-This architecture is pivotal in ensuring that OneForAll remains at the forefront of backend hardware testing, providing flexibility and resilience in a rapidly evolving technological landscape.
+OneForAll uses the Ports and Adapters architecture, ensuring flexibility and resilience in a rapidly evolving technological landscape.
+This design choice enhances OneForAll’s capability to adapt and integrate seamlessly in varied scenarios.

-### The Significance of Ports and Adapters Architecture

-The adoption of the Ports and Adapters architecture in OneForAll offers several significant advantages:

-- **Agility in a Dynamic Environment:** In the realm of hardware testing, tools and technologies are in a constant state of flux.
-The Ports and Adapters architecture empowers OneForAll to quickly adapt to these changes.
-It effectively decouples the core application logic from external interfaces and tools, allowing for seamless integration and substitution without disrupting the core system.

-- **Versatility and Comprehensive Coverage:** OneForAll is akin to a masterfully equipped warrior, prepared for a diverse array of combat scenarios.
-Analogous to a Samurai proficient with both a sword and a firearm, OneForAll is adept in handling traditional hardware testing methodologies while being equally proficient with modern, cutting-edge technologies.

-- **Streamlined Integration and Maintenance:** This architectural choice simplifies the process of integrating new tools or modifying existing ones, ensuring that OneForAll remains a future-forward and adaptable solution capable of embracing novel testing methodologies and tools as they arise.

 ### Architectural Advantages

-- **Modularity and Interchangeability:** The modular nature of OneForAll, facilitated by the Ports and Adapters design, allows individual components to be updated, replaced, or augmented without impacting other segments of the application, promoting ease of maintenance and longevity.
+- **Modularity and Interchangeability**: Facilitates easy updates and augmentations without affecting other application segments.

-- **Expansive Test Coverage:** The architectural flexibility facilitates the incorporation of a broad spectrum of testing tools and techniques, leading to more thorough hardware assessments and enhanced test coverage.
+- **Expansive Test Coverage**: Broad spectrum of testing tools and techniques for thorough hardware assessments.

-- **Scalable Framework:** As the hardware technology landscape continues to advance, OneForAll is strategically positioned to scale and incorporate new testing technologies and methodologies, ensuring it remains a comprehensive and relevant solution in hardware testing.
+- **Scalable Framework**: Positioned to scale and incorporate new testing technologies and methodologies.

-This sophisticated architectural approach positions OneForAll not merely as a testing tool, but as a resilient, adaptive, and forward-looking system, equipped to evolve alongside the very technologies it is designed to assess and validate.

 ## Why Rust?

-The selection of Rust as the programming language for OneForAll was driven by its unparalleled combination of safety and high performance, especially in system-level programming.
-Rust uniquely balances these critical aspects, making it an ideal choice for a versatile hardware testing tool like OneForAll.
+Rust is chosen for its balance of safety and high performance, making it an ideal language for system-level programming in OneForAll.

 ### Key Advantages of Using Rust

-- **Zero-Cost Abstractions:** High-level abstractions in Rust come without the performance penalties typically associated with them, allowing OneForAll to leverage advanced concepts efficiently.

-- **Optimal Memory Safety:** Rust ensures memory safety without a garbage collector, crucial for system-level programming where performance and resource utilization are key.
+- **Zero-Cost Abstractions and Memory Safety**: Allows for efficient and safe system-level programming.

-- **Safe Concurrency:** The language's robust type system and ownership model facilitate writing concurrent programs free from data races, ensuring reliable operation in multi-threaded environments.
+- **Safe Concurrency and Minimal Runtime Overhead**: Ensures reliable operation in multi-threaded environments and optimal resource utilization.

-- **Minimal Runtime Overhead:** With minimalistic runtime, Rust is ideal for performance-critical applications, optimizing resource usage to the fullest.

-- **Cross-Platform Compatibility:** Rust's compatibility across various operating systems ensures that OneForAll is versatile and functional in diverse IT environments.
+- **Cross-Platform Compatibility**: Functional across various operating systems.

 ### Low Latency for High Performance

-- **Tunable Resource Utilization:** Rust's ability to fine-tune resource usage makes it ideal for testing environments ranging from powerful servers to resource-constrained embedded devices.
+- **Tunable Resource Utilization**: Suitable for environments ranging from high-power servers to embedded devices.

-- **Low Latency:** Rust's low latency characteristics are critical for performance testing, ensuring that OneForAll can operate with minimal delay and maximum efficiency.
-This is particularly important in scenarios where the testing tool's own latency could impact the accuracy of the results.

-### The Dual Advantage of Rust

-By leveraging Rust, OneForAll gains a significant advantage in both high-performance and safety for system-level code.
-This dual benefit ensures that OneForAll not only performs its tasks with maximum efficiency but also maintains the integrity and reliability of the systems it tests.
-Rust's capabilities make OneForAll a future-proof tool, adept at adapting to new testing methodologies and technologies as they emerge.

-The decision to use Rust is central to OneForAll's design philosophy, underpinning its capability to provide reliable, adaptable, and efficient hardware testing solutions across a wide range of scenarios.
+- **Low Latency**: Critical for accurate performance testing.

 ## Setting Up OneForAll

-Setting up OneForAll in your enterprise environment is straightforward.
-It's compatible with contemporary operating systems like Linux, and macOS and requires administrative privileges for installation.
+OneForAll is compatible with modern operating systems like Linux and macOS, requiring administrative privileges for installation.

 ## System Compatibility

-OneForAll is designed to work with multiple system architectures.
-Here are the ones currently supported:

-- [x] Linux
-- [x] macOS
-- [ ] Windows (Support coming soon)
-- [ ] Other Unix-like systems (Planned)
+OneForAll supports multiple system architectures, with ongoing development for expanded compatibility.

 ### Installation Steps